Serene-Garden/Cepheus/README.md

 When parameter `CepheusIsEnabled` is given, Cepheus use this value first.

+When system number is under 10, Cepheus never toggles.

 ### CepheusSettingsView
 `CepheusEnablingToggle: View` is the same view as where the "about" link in the language sheet takes you to.